 One finalist for each category will be selected to move forward to the University level for consideration of the Graduate Student Excellence Awards, as applicable.

-If you are interested in serving on the Dornsife Selection Committee for the Graduate Student Excellence Awards please contact Jim Stimpson.
+If you are interested in serving on the Dornsife Selection Committee for the Graduate Student Excellence Awards please contact Gina Lovasi.

-The Dornsife Awards celebrate the successes of students, faculty, and alumni.
+The Dornsife Awards celebrate the successes of students, faculty, alumni, and staff.
 All are encouraged to nominate individuals and self-nominate for any of the awards.
 Please note that an individual may be nominated for multiple awards, but is limited to winning only one award per year.

 This award recognizes students who have exhibited great promise for regional or national societal impact, and accordingly, for enhancing Drexel's reputation, now and in the future.
-This award is open to all students.
+This award is open to doctoral and master's students.
 A candidate who demonstrates outstanding promise has:

 - demonstrated originality, creativity, and significance of work